2016 Public History Internships

-There is a small stipend for the summer and the Society will ensure living arrangements for the intern in Lewes if needed.
+Note: Typically, only one stipend per 10 week summer period is offered.
+The Lewes Historical Society will ensure living arrangements for the selected intern in the Lewes area if needed.

 The Lewes Historical Society is an Equal Opportunity Employer and does not discriminate in regard to age, sex, race, creed, national origin, disability, handicap, sexual orientation, or political affiliation.

-Please click the link below for an Internship Application.
 Applications are accepted by mail only.
-Include the following required documents with your application; do not mail seperately:
+Include the following required documents with your application; do not mail separately:

-- Two letters of reference (one must be from your current academic advisor)
+• Two professional letters of reference (one must be from an academic advisor or professor)